 Subrogation is one more piece to the personal injury puzzle.
 Although it isn’t always a factor in a case, many plaintiffs find themselves surprised when facing a request by an insurer as a part of subrogation.

 Simply put, it is a reimbursement request.

-    Consult your personal injury attorney in South Bend for help with the request to ensure that your rights are protected.
+Consult a South Bend personal injury lawyer at Pfeifer, Morgan & Stesiak for help with the request to ensure that your rights are protected.